ryanwasalreadytaken/update_nytaccess/README.md

 ### Manually running ###

 Below are a manual step-by-step instructions that may or may not work for you.
 The instructions below assume you're using linux, Mac, or some flavor of unixy OS.
-Sorry Windows users, you're on your own.

 1. Clone this repo to the location of your choosing.
 2. From the command line, create a virtual environment, activate it, install requirements, and deactivate the virtual environment: